A. J. Hendy

 Jeremiah "A.J."
 Hendy (born April 8, 1993) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Maryland Terrapins.
-After going undrafted in the 2016 NFL draft he signed with the Miami Dolphins of the NFL.
-He played for the Los Angeles Chargers and Houston Texans in the NFL.
-He also had stints with the New York Guardians, Houston Roughnecks, and San Antonio Brahmas of the XFL, and Saskatchewan Roughriders of the Canadian Football League (CFL).
+After going undrafted in the 2016 NFL draft, he signed with the Miami Dolphins of the NFL.
+He also played for the Los Angeles Chargers and Houston Texans (NFL).
+Additionally, he had stints with the New York Guardians, Houston Roughnecks, and San Antonio Brahmas of the XFL, and Saskatchewan Roughriders of the Canadian Football League (CFL).

 Early life

 Hendy attended Bowie High School.
 While there, he played on offense, defense, and special teams for the football team.
 As a junior, he recorded 41 receptions for 464 yards and seven touchdowns.
 He was named overall Most Valuable Player (MVP), and won the Combine King and Fastest Man awards at the Baltimore Combine.
 He was also a two-time state high jump champion.
 As a senior, he recorded 592 receiving yards and seven touchdowns.
 He also recorded 30 tackles and five interceptions.
 As well as three punt returns for touchdowns.
 He was a team captain, and a 2010 second-team Big School All-State selection.
 He was rated as the 32 overall cornerback in the nation by Rivals.com, as well as the eighth overall player in Maryland.
 SuperPrep ranked him 12th in the Mid-Atlantic 49.
 He was ranked as the 87th best athlete in the nation by Scouts, Inc. and the 62nd wide receiver by Scout.com.
 He was recruited by Maryland, Iowa, North Carolina State, and Virginia.